 When to Use

 When it comes to versatility, it’s hard to go wrong with the Carolina.
 Regardless of your favorite bait type, line thickness, or hook size, the C rig can use it.
-It performs exceptionally well with rubber worms (get one here), soft plastics, creature baits, live baits, cut baits, craws (click here to get the best one), and leeches.
+It performs exceptionally well with rubber worms, soft plastics, creature baits, live baits, cut baits, craws, and leeches.
 This helps make the C-rig viable across most seasons and with a variety of fish species that like a vertical presentation of a worm or leech to really entice them to hit your line.

 The C rig also works great as a fish finder – and may even work better than the actual Fish Finder rig itself.
 If you need to cover large amounts of water to find a small pocket of fish to drop your lure into, the C rig can quickly be used for that purpose with a simple weight or leader change to help with fast and long casting.
 Drag it around near cover at depth or in shallow water to locate your fish with ease.

-While the Carolina may get snagged on vegetation a bit easier than some other rigs when fishing due to it’s long leader line, it’s a great option for open water fishing when fish are staying low to the bottom of the lake.
-It’s highly effective for delivering your bait at depth into areas where fish are holed up for the winter, or are spawning, and can also help draw out timid monster-sized bass from their hiding spots.
+While the Carolina may get snagged on vegetation a bit easier than some other rigs when fishing due to its long leader line, it’s a great option for open-water fishing when fish are staying low to the bottom of the lake.
+It’s highly effective for delivering your bait at depth into areas where fish are holed up for the winter or are spawning, and it can also help draw out timid monster-sized bass from their hiding spots.